Structure Formation and Microlensing with Axion Miniclusters: Axion Miniclusters

 Fig.~\ref{fig:fit_tkachev} shows the cumulative mass fraction, $\mathcal{F}(\delta>\delta_0)$, taken from digitising Fig.~2 of Ref.~\cite{Kolb:1995bu}.
 The non-Gaussian distribution is well fit by a Pearson-VII-type distribution: \be \mathcal{F}(\delta>\delta_0)=\frac{1}{[1+(\delta_0/a_1)]^{a2}}\, , \ee with $a_1=1.023$, $a_2=0.462$ found by a non-linear least squares fit.

 We are not in possession of numerical simulations that would allow us to fully characterise the non-Gaussianity of the minicluster density field.
 In order to make some progress we assume that the non-Gaussianity in overdensity and minicluster size given by $\mathcal{F}$ is a small-scale phenomenon affecting only the stochastic distribution of minicluster sizes.
-We assume that the white noise fluctuations for $k<k_0$ are close to Gaussian and that we can apply standard results for computing the large-scale clustering.

-Such an approach can be partially justified by considering that the non-Gaussianities are caused by the axion self-interactions.
+This approach to model the non-Gaussian effects on the density profile can be partially justified by considering that the non-Gaussianities that affect the density profile are caused by the axion self-interactions.
 The large scale perturbations are of smaller amplitude (the dimensionless power spectrum falls as $k^3$ for small $k<k_0$).
 Small density perturbations mean small axion field perturbations.
 At small field values the axion potential is quadratic, giving free-field behaviour that should be close to Gaussian.
+Appendix~\ref{appendix:non-gauss} discusses non-Gaussian corrections to the large scale clustering of miniclusters and the minicluster halo mass function induced by the white noise fluctuations of $\theta$.